-The total pension liability in the June 30, 2020 actuarial valuation was determined using the following significant actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the June 30, 2020, actuarial valuation was determined using the following significant actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.30% Salary increases 3.00% composed of 2.30% inflation, plus a 0.70% productivity increase rate, plus a step-rate promotional increase for members with less than 10 years of service.
+Inflation 2.30% Salary increases 3.00% composed of 2.30% inflation, plus a 0.70% productivity increase rate, plus a step-rate promotional increase for members with less than 5 years of service.
+Investment rate of return 7.00% compounded annually, net of expenses.
+This is composed of an assumed 2.30% inflation rate and a 4.70% real rate of return.
+Mortality Healthy Males: 2020 GRS Southwest Region Teacher Mortality Table, set back one year and scaled at 95%.
+Generational mortality improvements in accordance with the Ultimate MP scales are projected from the year 2020.
+Healthy Females: 2020 GRS Southwest Region Teacher Mortality Table, set back one year.
+Generational mortality improvements in accordance with the Ultimate MP scales are projected from the year 2020.

-Mortality Healthy males: Based on the RP-2000 Combined Healthy Mortality Table with White Collar adjustments, not set back.
-Generational mortality improvements with Scale BB from the table's base year of 2000.
-Healthy females: Based on GRS Southwest Region Teacher Mortality Table, set back one year.
-Generational mortality improvements in accordance with Scale BB from the table's base year of 2012.
-This set of assumptions was adopted for the June 30, 2020 actuarial valuation.
-These new assumptions are reflected in the Total Pension Liability as of June 30, 2020 and will be reflected in the actuarially determined employer contribution for the fiscal year ending 2021.
-These assumptions can be found in the funding valuation as of June 30, 2020 or in the 2020 experience study.